Click the + icons to expand sections below.

 or by completing the following application:

-Tuition rates include all necessary course materials, which may include, but are not limited to, an electronic tablet, textbooks, e-books, supplies, and printing costs necessary to meet minimum course requirements, which include portfolio production.
+Tuition rates all necessary course materials, which may include, but not limited to, an electronic tablet or laptop, textbooks, e-books, supplies, and printing costs necessary to meet minimum course requirements, which include portfolio production are included at no additional cost to the student.
+Tuition rates do not include: the costs of the application and graduation fees; or costs for fees required for participating in optional extracurricular activities, such as student organizations and activities.

 A student who withdraws or is administratively withdrawn from Wade College within certain time periods of a trimester may be eligible to receive a refund for a portion of the institutional charges that were paid to Wade College for the trimester.
 However, if the student received federal student financial aid (federal grants or loans), all or a portion of the refund will be returned to the federal student financial aid programs as follows: